pixelkat5/Shimboot-guide/README.md

 > ! ! !
 THIS PAGE IS UNDER CONSTRUCTION, THE PAGE MAY HAVE TIMES WHERE IT IS UNPOLISHED ! ! !<br>
 > I am still learning and I don't always have time for this.

+> [!CAUTION]
+> I am in no way responsible for anything you do.
+You are messing with school property and this chromebook is something that you are borrowing.
+> You don't own it and for that reason, this is just a guide for educational purposes only.
+> I also am in no way a developer or contributor for Shimboot or Sh1mmer.

 # Shimboot guide
 A simple guide on shimboot, Linux on chromebooks.